Pacific Southwest, Region 9: Superfund

 EPA coordinated construction of the remedy for the Pemaco Superfund site with the construction of the Maywood Riverfront Park.
 As a result of this coordination effort, on-site construction of the remedy began on August 5, 2005.
 On-site construction included the installation of the groundwater extraction wells, vapor extraction wells, and underground piping that would transport both groundwater and vapor to the treatment plant.
 During August 2006, EPA continued its construction activities by building the foundation for the treatment plant and raising the walls for the treatment building.
 Construction of the treatment plant was completed by early December 2006 and EPA continued installation of the vapor recovery wells and electrodes located in the ERH source area.
 The soil vapor monitoring probes were installed along Walker Avenue during January 2007.
 EPA conducted indoor air sampling in the homes on 59th, and 60th Street during February 2007.
 The results showed that the subsurface contamination from the Pemaco site was not impacting the indoor air quality of the homes.

 The contractors continued delivering and hooking up the equipment inside the treatment plant during early 2007.
 EPA turned on the groundwater treatment system during April 2007.
 The vapor treatment system was turned on during May 2007, and the ERH system was turned on during late August 2007.
 EPA continues to monitor both the groundwater treatment system and vapor monitoring system on a daily and weekly basis.
 EPA has collected samples for volatile organic compounds in both the vapor and groundwater waste streams.
 Sampling includes both instrumental monitoring as well as analysis of samples collected from various components of the treatment plant.
-EPA has also performed dioxin and furan testing on the vapor before it leaves the treatment plant.
-The sampling results show that the cleanup is proceeding in a safe manner and cleanup activities are not impacting residents living in the neighborhood close to the site or the park.
+While the FTO was in operation, EPA performed dioxin and furan testing on the vapor before it left the treatment plant.
+The sampling results showed that the cleanup was proceeding in a safe manner and cleanup activities were not impacting residents living in the neighborhood close to the site or the park.

 Cleanup of the groundwater and vapors will continue until cleanup levels are reached.

 EPA conducted community meetings every 4 to 6 weeks while the remedy was constructed and the first year that the system was turned on.
 During late 2007 meetings were held during August and October.
-EPA also held meetings on January 31, 2008, March 27, 2008, September 4, 2008, February 26, 2009, January 2010, February 2011, March 22, 2012, and May 1, 2014 .
+EPA also held meetings on January 31, 2008, March 27, 2008, September 4, 2008, February 26, 2009, January 2010, February 2011, March 22, 2012, May 1, 2014, and August 12, 2015 .
 EPA will continue to discuss the status of the cleanup and various sampling results at community meetings, and will send out email updates, as needed.
-The next community meeting is scheduled for mid 2015.
+The next community meeting is scheduled for September 8, 2016.

 EPA signed the Preliminary Closeout Report for the Pemaco Site in September 2007.
 This report documents the completion of the construction activities associated with implementing the remedy at the site.
-EPA also signed the Five-Year Review for the Pemaco site on September 30, 2010, a conclusion summary is in the "Cleanup Results to Date" section and the report is available in the "Documents and Reports" Section on this page.
+EPA also signed the First Five-Year Review on September 30, 2010 and the Second Five-Year Review on September 22, 2015; conclusion summaries are in the "Cleanup Results to Date" section and the reports are available in the "Documents and Reports" Section on this page.

 Cleanup Results to Date